Beagle Ear Problems: Common Issues and Solutions

 Signs of Ear Issues

-- Pus or smelly discharge – You may notice nasty fluid dripping from your dog’s ear—this is cause for investigation.
+• Pus or smelly discharge – You may notice discolored, smelly fluid dripping from your dog’s ear—this is cause to get your veterinarian involved.

-If you have beagles in your life, it’s advisable to keep a close eye on their ears and behavior.
+If you have beagles in your life, keep a close eye on their ears and behavior.
 Catching an infection early is the best way to avoid deeper problems—and to spare your sweet furry friend some discomfort!

 Types of Ear Infections

-- Otitis externa – This is the most common infection and affects the outer ear.
+• Otitis externa – This is the most common site of infection and affects the outer ear.

 Unfortunately, beagle ear problems won’t resolve on their own.
 If one or more of these symptoms are apparent in your beagle, it’s time to schedule a visit to the vet.